bayersglassey/Vencher/README.md

 ## What

-It's a remake of Adventure, the old Atari 2600 game.
-(Itself a remake of the original text game, Adventure.)
+It's a remake of Intendure (an old DOS game), itself a remake of Adventure (an old Atari 2600 game), itself a remake of the original text game, Adventure.

 ## Why